Employee appreciation in the workplace leads to some big benefits.

 As leaders, valuing employees in the workplace is an effective way to build teams and improve workplace culture so people do their best work and want to stay.
 Employee appreciation doesn’t have to be complicated or expensive.
 You can start by simply noticing and acknowledging the great work your people are doing, every day.

-When appreciation and employee recognition are an integrated part of the company culture, organisations are:
+When appreciation and employee recognition are an integrated part of the company culture, organizations are:

 *2021 Global Culture Report, O.C.
 Tanner Institute